jschra/grater_expectations/README.md

 To this end, a combination of Python, Docker, Terraform and AWS services are used to enable you to quickly bootstrap a new project for testing your data.
 This README will explain you exactly how that works and how you can get started.

+A tutorial is also available to walk you through Grater Expectations.
+Please refer to the [Tutorial](#tutorial) for more information.

 ## Table of contents
 * [Project decisions](#project-decisions)
 * [General setup](#general-setup)